nbkhuong/2-2-Sensor-Fusion-and-Object-Tracking/README.md

-# Sensor Fusion and Tracking
+# Object Tracking by Sensor Fusion
 This is the project for the second course in the [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : Sensor Fusion and Tracking.

 In this project, a sensor fusion framework is implemented to combine the measurements from LiDAR and camera and track vehicles over time.
 The project will be using the real-world data from the Waymo Open Dataset.